 - 3.3.1 The solar modules will be raised significantly above the surface and are designed to allow for between 3m and 6m spaces between the rows.
 In addition, individual angled solar modules have rain gaps allowing rainwater to disperse more evenly.
 Taking the above parameters in to account, the panels were not considered to be included when calculating impermeable surfaces and the increased run-off caused by them.
-The surface of the deployment area is to be maintained as grass to further mitigate any accumulation of water from panels.
+The surface of the field is also to be maintained as grass covering to further mitigate any accumulation of water from panels.
 This water is then assumed to infiltrate or run-off as the field would have pre-development. - 3.3.2 The development proposals include the construction of new access tracks.
-This surface will permit some infiltration, it is reasonable to consider that this surface will have a similar permeability to the existing soils, and therefore will not be included as impermeable surfaces. - The proposed development will create small areas of impermeable surfaces on the site.
-These impermeable surfaces are created by the following: - 4 inverter and transformer stations; - · Customer substation; and - Sub-station - In light of the total area of the site (14.3ha) the development will only increase run off rates from <0.5% of the site.
+This surface will permit some infiltration, it is reasonable to consider that this surface will have a similar permeability to the existing soils, and therefore will not be included as impermeable surfaces. - 3.3.3 The proposed development will create small areas of impermeable surfaces on the site.
+These impermeable surfaces are created by the following: - 5 low voltage switch gear cabin and transformer enclosures; - Customer substation; and - Sub-station - 3.3.4 In light of the total area of the site (14.3ha) the development will only increase run off rates from <0.5% of the site.
 Overall, this is unlikely to significantly alter the Greenfield runoff rate.